-Before the transition to remote work, people often made their desk their own with pictures of their families, accumulations of trinkets, and anything they never threw away.
+Before the pandemic-induced push to to remote work, people often made their desk their own with pictures of their families and accumulations of trinkets.
 They also had access to any and all supplies needed to get their work done.

 Different work areas